Palestinian gunmen kill 6 people in attack on Jerusalem bus stop

 Prime Minister Benjamin Netanyahu visited the scene after his ongoing corruption trial was delayed due to the attack.
 He praised the soldier who fired on the gunmen, who was from a newly-formed unit for ultra-Orthodox Jewish soldiers.

-Later, he warned that Israel would respond to such attacks with wide military raids, referring to operations that inflicted heavy destruction on built-up refugee camps in the West Bank and displaced tens of thousands of Palestinians earlier this year.
+Later, he warned that Israel would respond to such attacks with wide military raids, referring to operations that inflicted heavy destruction on built-up refugee camps in Jenin and other parts of the West Bank, and displaced tens of thousands of Palestinians earlier this year.

 "We have already eliminated nests of terror in refugee camps, in three.
 We simply evacuated the population from there and flattened all the terror infrastructure — and my instruction is to do the same in other nests of terror.”